COVID-19 Reopening Matrix

 • Nearly normal, no restrictions; facemasks should be worn at all times in public

-• All shops, hairdressers, services operating as normal; large sporting events or gatherings still not allowed
+• All shops, hairdressers, services operating as normal; large sporting events or gatherings are still not allowed.

-• Flights: no incoming international commercial flights allowed; domestic flights available
+• Flights: No incoming international commercial flights allowed; domestic flights are available.

 • Trams: N/A